fetpype/fetpype/doc/doc_marseille.md

 in the .json the –nv serves to use GPU
 "pre_command": "singularity exec -B /scratch:/scratch –nv",

+# server commands
+- connect to a cluster node with GPU srun -p kepler -A b219 -t 4-2 --gres=gpu:1 --pty bash -i

+- connect to a dev node which enables to git pull/push srun -p dev -A b219 --pty bash -i

 # Run pipeline_minimal
 - on the simulated data from Lausanne (fabian)